ETFs 101China Internet ETFs

 There are many potential advantages for a US-listed company to have a secondary of dual primary listing in Hong Kong.
 US and Hong Kong share classes are fungible, meaning shares can be freely converted from one listing location to another, as long as your broker allows for such a conversion.
 KraneShares' professional management team handles the conversion of US-listed stocks into Hong Kong shares for KWEB's holdings on behalf of our clients.

 One key benefit of having a dual primary or primary listing in Hong Kong is that having such a listing enables Mainland Chinese investors to access these stocks, often for the first time, via Southbound Stock Connect.
-This could mean significant inflows to companies, should they decide to make their Hong Kong listing their primary listing, which is a requirement for a stock to be eligible for Southbound Stock Connect.
-For reference, Tencent is primarily listed in Hong Kong and accessible to Mainland investors via Southbound Stock Connect.
-As of February 13, 2023, Mainland investors held 9.3% of Tencent's shares outstanding.4
+This could mean significant inflows to companies like Alibaba, who announced their Hong Kong dual primary listing in late July 2022.
+For reference, Tencent is listed in Hong Kong and accessible to Mainland investors via Southbound Stock Connect.
+As of December 1, 2025, Mainland investors held 11.1% of Tencent's shares outstanding.4

 Citations: